All Shapes, Sizes, and Prices

 models used for commercial services carry more.
 Some can be seen in the

+shape of advertising products.
 Your Personal Use of GA

 These aircraft can be used for a wide range of tasks and flown in all types of airspace.